WASHINGTON TOTTEN, PASSED MIDN, USN

 The Lucky Bag was first published in 1894.

-Unable to find any details about Washington's life or loss, except that he died at sea on board Independence on December 27, 1854.
+Washington died at sea of "delirium tremens" on board Independence on December 27, 1854.
 The ship was on her way to Rio De Janero, Brazil.

 He was appointed to the Naval Academy from New York and has a memory marker in Washington, D.C.

 He has no rank or date listed in the Register of Alumni.